-The ODDC State Plan for persons with developmental disabilities was developed to:
+The DDCO State Plan for persons with developmental disabilities was developed to:

 - Provide assistance to State Councils on Developmental Disabilities and other State Officials involved in the review and preparation of a State Plan under the requirements of the Developmental Disabilities Assistance and Bill of Rights Act, Subtitle B, Federal Assistance to State Councils on Developmental Disabilities (see pages 17-36);

-- Advise the citizens of Oklahoma about the Oklahoma Developmental Disabilities Council, its goals, objectives, activities, programs, and procedures, to enable them to participate in the planning process and to be knowledgeable about the manner in which the Council operates; and
+- Advise the citizens of Oklahoma about the Developmental Disabilities Council of Oklahoma, its goals, objectives, activities, programs, and procedures, to enable them to participate in the planning process and to be knowledgeable about the manner in which the Council operates; and

 - Provide the Administration on Developmental Disabilities and the U.S. Secretary of Health and Human Services with reliable, useful information upon which to base current and future national policy regarding the Basic State Grant Program and the needs of people with developmental disabilities and their families.